Header image courtesy of West Kowloon Cultural District (Facebook)

 Freespace, West Kowloon Cultural District, 18 Museum Drive, Tsim Sha Tsui | (+852) 2200 0217

-Scheduled to open later in 2021, M+ is a brand-new museum of visual culture in the West Kowloon Cultural District and is expected to house artworks and multimedia displays from the twenty and twenty-first centuries across its 17,000 square metres of exhibition space, cinemas, lecture theatres, and performance spaces.
+Opening on 12 November 2021, M+ is a brand-new museum of visual culture in the West Kowloon Cultural District and is expected to house artworks and multimedia displays from the twenty and twenty-first centuries across its 17,000 square metres of exhibition space, cinemas, lecture theatres, and performance spaces.
 Replete with gift shops and cafés for browsing and refuelling, M+ additionally boasts an advantageous public roof terrace, offering stunning views of Victoria Harbour and the Hong Kong skyline.
 The new construction will replace the M+ Pavilion, a temporary home for exhibitions while M+ is still under constriction.

 M+, West Kowloon Cultural District, 18 Museum Drive, Tsim Sha Tsui